 Some vacs are designed mainly for cleaning floors, while others have smaller cleaning tools for jobs such as crevices, stairs and even the car.

-To help you find the right vacuum for you, our interactive tool below asks a few questions about your home and budget, and recommends what type of vacuum would suit you.
+To help you find the right vacuum, click start to answer a few quick questions about your home and budget, and we will recommend what type of vacuum would suit you.

 Cordless vacuums tend to be more expensive, particularly if you want decent battery life, and you'll be looking at nearer £200 for a good model.
 Paying more is no guarantee though, we've found good and bad vacuums at every price.